MEXICO CITY: WHERE WORLDS COLLIDE

-We will also visit some of less urban areas in the outskirts of the city for an up-close look at traditions untainted by modernity, like pre-Hispanic agricultural practices, or what remains of the Aztec empire at the archeological site of Teotihuacán.
+We will also visit some of less urban areas in the outskirts of the city for an up-close look at traditions untainted by modernity, such as pre-Hispanic agricultural practices.
 And since we want to make sure you experience the food of the city and the ingredients as close as possible, we will be visiting several markets, tasting as we go, getting to know the spices, chiles, and everything in between.
 On a different day, we will be choosing ingredients as a group, for a cooking lesson led by Chef Iliana de la Vega.
 During this session, which will take place in a beautiful local kitchen, we will explore the ingredients and understand how to use them intuitively in your own cooking.

 Day 1: Introduction

-• Dinner at a high-end restaurant for an introduction to traditional Mexican food at the finest level
+-Dinner at a high-end restaurant for an introduction to traditional Mexican food at its finest

 This day we'll be venturing into the beating heart of the city: its historic downtown.